asereewit/wf-bacterial-genomes/README.md

+Modified to work with viral genomes
+- disable species ID section output in markdown report file (because genomes QUAST to bacterial SILVA 16s database)
+- output .reads2ref.bam

 # Bacterial genomes Workflow

+## Introduction
-This repository contains a [nextflow](https://www.nextflow.io/) workflow for analysing bacterial genomes. # Introduction
+This repository contains a [nextflow](https://www.nextflow.io/) workflow for analysing bacterial genomes.

 If no reference is included assembly will be completed using [flye](https://github.com/fenderglass/Flye) and polished with